KNX-IOT/knx-iot.github.io/_pages/gs_knx_config.md

 Application to listen to s-mode commands.

-- has option to set iid and max group number
+- has option to set iid and max group address

 To show all options: